 You can stop the flywheel by pushing down on the tension knob and that stops the pedals so you can get off safely.
 This is the normal arrangement for spin bikes in this price range.

 If you don’t like this you can get bikes with Smart Release technology but they do cost more, the only bike I’ve reviewed to date is the Schwinn AC Sports which has a console but wider Q Factor.
-It does cost about $450 more.
+It does cost more.

 The pedals are attached into a solid crank that does not flex or bend when standing up and pushing hard.